 - Deuce: tied at 3 points

-- Ad in: when the person serving wins a point at deuce; the score is ad in or advantage in
+- Ad in: when the person serving wins a point at deuce; the score is ad in, or advantage in

-- Ad out: when the person serving loses a point a deuce; the score is ad out or advantage out
+- Ad out: when the person serving loses a point a deuce; the score is ad out, or advantage out

-While the definition of love is quite simple, it can still trip players up.
+While the definition of love is simple, it can still trip players up.
 Let’s take a closer look at some examples with the score of love.

 When to Use Love Scoring

-There are only a few scenarios where we use the score of love in tennis so let’s take a look at those.
-Here are the possible scores with love if you were serving as you’d be calling your score out first.
+There are only a few scenarios where we use the score of love in tennis, so let’s take a look at those.
+Here are the possible scores with love if you were serving, as you’d be calling out your score first.

-Here are the possible scores with love if your opponent is serving where they’d be calling the score out first.
+Here are the possible scores with love if your opponent is serving, where they’d be calling the score out first.

 Example Tennis Scores With Love

-To bring more context to the score of love let’s walk through a few examples so you can see how it works.
+To bring more context to the score of love, let’s walk through a few examples so you can see how it works.

-Let’s imagine you’re going to play two games with a friend and you’ll start the first game serving.
-Remember, as the server you’ll always call out your points first.
+Let’s imagine you’re going to play two games with a friend, and you’ll start the first game serving.
+Remember, as the server, you’ll always call out your points first.

 - You win the first point: 15-love